 Investing and healing with herbal remedies for such a serious illness may seem a little discouraging.
 However, natural methods are 100% natural, have close to no side-effects, and do without toxic chemicals being added to your body.
 Here are some of them:

 1. Drink Plenty Of Plain Or Flavored Water

 Dengue like other illnesses deplete a lot of the body’s needed fluids, so drink as much warm water as can so it

 2. Papaya Leaf Juice

 After conducting some research studies, papaya leaf juice is said to be quite effective for healing dengue.
 First, get a handful of fresh papaya leaves, cut them into slices, and remove the veins.
 Add 10 ml of water grind it and filter it.
 Make sure this juice is drunk about 4 times a day.
 This should be taken upon noticing the primary symptoms of dengue.
 The leaves contain enzymes of papain and chymopapain, said to improve and normalize the platelet count and liver functions, both of which deteriorate in dengue patients.
-It also has Vitamin C which can help strengthen the immune system and flush out nasty toxins from the body and blood.
-Having this should be avoided if the person is pregnant, breastfeeding, allergic to latex or papain or recently had surgery.

 3. Neem Leaf Juice